0xsequence/sequence-unreal/README.md

 2) ForceCreate: Ask the user if they'd wish to force create a new account with the email address present in *[FFederationSupportData]*
    & login type they initially tried.
-   This will assign a new wallet address to them & it will be treated like a entirely separate account.
+   This will assign a new wallet address to them & it will be treated like an entirely separate account.
    To do this simply call "UAuthenticator::ForceOpenLastOpenSessionAttempt" This will ForceCreate a new account with the last login attempt that resulted in an EmailAlreadyInUse error.